SARAsBooks/remark-interactive-words/README.md

 ## What is this?

-[unified] is a project that transforms content with abstract syntax trees (ASTs). [remark] adds support for markdown to unified. [mdast] is a specification for representing markdown in a syntax tree.
-It implements [unist].
-It can represent several flavours of markdown, such as CommonMark and GitHub Flavored Markdown.
+[`unified`][unified] is a project that transforms content with abstract syntax trees (ASTs). [`remark`][remark] adds support for markdown to unified. [`mdast`][mdast] is a specification for representing markdown in a syntax tree.
+It implements [`unist`][unist].
+It can represent several flavors of markdown, such as CommonMark and GitHub Flavored Markdown.

 `remark-interactive-words` leverages `mdast`, inspecting and modifying the AST to create its interactive functionality.
 This plugin works with markdown as structured data.

 ## When should I use this?

 `remark-interactive-words` is a plugin for `remark`.
 It's built to facilitate Aided Reading (AR) on digital devices.
-You can easily integrate it with your existing remark plugins to achieve a word-wise interactivity and functionality in your markdown documents.
+You can easily integrate it with your existing remark plugins to achieve word-wise interactivity and functionality in your markdown documents.

 ## API